rust-lang/book/src/ch19-01-unsafe-rust.md

 We don’t own the memory at this arbitrary location, and there is no guarantee that the slice this code creates contains valid `i32` values.
 Attempting to use `slice` as though it’s a valid slice results in undefined behavior.
-If we would not have taken care to align `address` to 4 (the alignment of `i32`), then even just calling `slice::from_raw_parts_mut` would already be undefined behavior -- slices must always be aligned, even if they are not used (and even if they are empty).

 #### Using `extern` Functions to Call External Code